Lock and Load: Ace the Tennessee Gun Laws & Firearms Safety Test 2026!

 When transporting a firearm in a vehicle without a carry permit in Tennessee, how must the firearm be stored?

-Unloaded and locked in the glove compartment
+Unloaded and in a locked compartment

 Get further explanation with Examzify DeepDiveBeta